Radcliffe-on-Trent: Location

 Radcliffe has a population of about 8,000.
 It is to the east of Nottingham, close to but not part of the Greater Nottingham built-up area.
 However, the Greater Nottingham Partnership sees the whole of Rushcliffe as part of the conurbation.
 The village lies on the south bank and cliff overlooking the River Trent.
 The "Rad" part of its name is a corruption of the Old English for red, in reference to the dark red colour of the cliffs, which are formed of Triassic red shale with gypsum banding.
-Nearby places are Shelford, East Bridgford, Holme Pierrepont and Stoke Bardolph.
+Nearby places are Bingham, Shelford, East Bridgford, Holme Pierrepont and Stoke Bardolph.

-To the south-east of the parish lies the former Saxondale Hospital, which has been redeveloped into some 350 dwellings and renamed Upper Saxondale.
+To the south-east of the parish lies the former Saxondale Hospital, which has been redeveloped into some 350 dwellings and renamed Upper Saxondale, which was formerly within Radcliffe, but has now become its own civil parish.
 Harlequin, a small mainly residential area, lies between it and Radcliffe, which is mainly on the northern side of the major, east-west, A52 trunk road.
 At its western end it the Radcliffe Road runs along the north-eastern edge of Trent Bridge cricket ground.
 Radcliffe has a railway station connecting it to Nottingham and beyond in the west and Grantham and beyond to the east.
 The village is served by the Trentbarton bus company, which runs daily services to Nottingham – once every 10 minutes on weekdays.